Leinefelde-Worbis

+Climate

 Transport

 Leinefelde station is located on the Halle–Hann.
 Münden and the Gotha–Leinefelde railways.

 Bear sanctuary

-Since 1997 Worbis has become known for its bear sanctuary, the Alternativer Bärenpark Worbis, which is operated by the German animal welfare organisation Aktion Tier – Menschen für Tiere (formerly Deutsches Tierhilfswerk).
+Since 1997 Worbis has become known for its bear sanctuary, the Alternativer Bärenpark Worbis, which is operated by the German animal welfare organisation Stiftung für Bären – Wildtier- und Artenschutz.

 Museums

 The Borderland Museum Eichsfeld, a Cold War history museum located only a few miles away from Leinefelde-Worbis, presents different topics of the history of the German division and the GDR on an area of 1,000 squaremetres.
 The exhibition is displayed in both German and English.

 People

 Leinefelde is the birthplace of Johann Carl Fuhlrott, the discoverer of Neanderthal man.
-It is also the birthplace of Johannes Krause, who determined the Denisovan are a distinct line of homo distinct from modern humans and Neanderthals.
+It is also the birthplace of Johannes Krause, who determined the Denisovan are a distinct line of Homo distinct from modern humans and Neanderthals.
 Fuhlrott and Krause, born nearly 180 years apart, were also professors at the University of Tübingen.

 Worbis is the birthplace of Bernard Quaritch (1819-1899), the London second-hand bookseller and publisher, and of Barbara Saß-Viehweger (born 1943), a German politician, lawyer and civil law notary.